 |Priority||Filter alarms by low, medium, or high priority.
 See Priority Field for Alarms for more information.|

-Across the top, you can see any filters you have applied.
-Remove filters by clicking the Close icon () next to the filter.
-Or clear all filters by clicking the Reset All Filters link.
+In the upper left side of the page, you can see any filters you have applied.
+Remove filters by clicking the icon next to the filter.
+Or clear all filters by clicking Reset All Filters.

 Note: When applying filters, the search uses the logical AND operator if the used filters are different.
 However, when the filter is of the same type, the search uses the logical OR.

 Those filters that have more than 10 options include a Filter Value search box for writing text and make the search easier.